tardate/LittleArduinoProjects/OSHChip/GccToolchain/README.md

 ```

-The build results are generate in `make.6/_build`.
+The build results are generated in `make.6/_build`.

 The hex file to install in the OSHChip is `make.6/_build/blinky_xxaa.hex`